 Special thanks to the Open Book / Open Mind Advisory Committee: Co-chairs Alice Elliott Dark and Kate Tuttle; Jonathan Alter, Reagan Arthur, Marina Budhos, Neal Carruth, Catherine Chung, Alice Elliott Dark, Jennifer Dorr, Elisabeth Egan, David Folkenflik, Dionne Ford, Jon Fortt, Gabrielle Glaser, David Jones, DT Max, Dale Russakoff, Juan Milà, Sara Mosle, Margot Sage-EL, Rachel Swarns, Susan Weinberg, and Kate Zernike.

-Open Book / Open Mind is presented by the Montclair Public Library through the unstinting financial support of The Montclair Public Library Foundation, Watchung Booksellers, New Jersey Council for the Humanities, First Congregational Church of Montclair, The George Montclair, and Amanti Vino.
+Open Book / Open Mind is presented by the Montclair Public Library through the unstinting financial support of The Montclair Public Library Foundation, Watchung Booksellers, First Congregational Church of Montclair, The George Montclair, and Amanti Vino.
 Many thanks to our generous donors, Dr. Alex and Doris Malaspina, Anonymous, David and Mary Lee Jones, and our new individual Underwriters.